CiscoDevNet/msx-developer-guides/05-go-hello-world-service-example/10-implementing-role-based-access-control.md

 }
 ```

-Save the response, as we will need the "roleid" when we create the user in the next step.
-Note that the `"roleid"` from your system will be different.
+Save the response, as we will need the `roleid` when we create the user in the next step.
+Note that the `roleid` from your system will be different.

 ```json
 {